Dead Sea Scrolls: Photography and assembly

-First photographs by the American Schools of Oriental Research (1948)
+First photographs (1948)

-The first individual person to photograph a portion of the collection was John C. Trever (1916–2006), a biblical scholar and archaeologist, who was a resident for the American Schools of Oriental Research.
-He photographed three of the scrolls discovered in Cave 1 on 21 February 1948, both on black-and-white and standard color film.
+The first individual to photograph a portion of the collection was Trever, who was a resident for the American Schools of Oriental Research.
+He photographed three of the scrolls discovered in Cave 1 on 21 February 1948, both on black-and-white and color film.
 Although an amateur photographer, the quality of his photographs often exceeded the visibility of the scrolls themselves as, over the years, the ink of the texts quickly deteriorated after they were removed from their linen wrappings.

-Infrared photography and plate assembly by the Palestine Archaeological Museum (1952–1967)
+Infrared photography and plate assembly (1952–1967)

 A majority of the collection from the Qumran caves was acquired by the Palestine Archaeological Museum.
 The museum had the scrolls photographed by Najib Albina, a local Arab photographer trained by Lewis Larsson of the American Colony in Jerusalem, Between 1952 and 1967, Albina documented the five-stage process of the sorting and assembly of the scrolls, done by the curator and staff of the Palestine Archaeological Museum, using infrared photography.
-Using a process known today as broadband fluorescence infrared photography, or NIR photography, Najib and the team at the museum produced over 1,750 photographic plates of the scrolls and fragments.Dorrell, Peter G. Photography in Archaeology and Conservation 2nd Edition.
-1994 The photographs were taken with the scrolls laid out on animal skin, using large format film, which caused the text to stand out, making the plates especially useful for assembling fragments.
+Using a process known today as broadband fluorescence infrared photography, or NIR photography, Najib and the team at the museum produced over 1,750 photographic plates of the scrolls and fragments.
+The photographs were taken with the scrolls laid out on animal skin using large format film, which caused the text to stand out, making the plates especially useful for assembling fragments.
 These are the earliest photographs of the museum's collection, which was the most complete in the world at the time, and they recorded the fragments and scrolls before their further decay in storage, so they are often considered the best recorded copies of the scrolls.